jubitaneja/artifact-cgo/section-4.1/README.md

 facts computed by precise algorithms written by us against what an LLVM compiler computes.

-Note: You have already built Souper for precision testing by running `build_souper_precision.sh` script [here](https://github.com/jubitaneja/artifact-cgo#building-souper).
+Note: We assume that you have already built Souper for precision testing by running `build_souper_precision.sh` script [here](https://github.com/jubitaneja/artifact-cgo#building-souper).
 So, no need to do that again!
+If not, please go back and follow the instructions.

-While you go ahead and follow the instructions to build SPEC benchmark, at one point you will be instructed to specify the path of `sclang` binary.
+As you go ahead and follow the instructions to build SPEC benchmark, at one point you will be asked to specify the path of `sclang` binary.
 Don't feel lost here! :) You simply have to specify the absolute path of this binary which is compiled at